Ribocentre-switch/Ribocentre-switch.github.io/docs/SAM-III.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
 <font >The S<sub>MK</sub>box riboswitch (also known as SAM-III) is an RNA element that regulates gene expression in bacteria.
 The S<sub>MK</sub> box riboswitch is found in the 5' UTR of the <i>MetK</i> gene in lactic acid bacteria.
-The structure of this element changes upon binding to S-adenosyl methionine (SAM) to a conformation that blocks the shine-dalgarno sequence and blocks translation of the gene.There are other known SAM-binding riboswitches such as SAM-I and SAM-II, but these appear to share no similarity in sequence or structure to SAM-III. (from WiKi)<sup></sup>.</font>
+The structure of this element changes upon binding to S-adenosyl methionine (SAM) to a conformation that blocks the shine-dalgarno sequence and blocks translation of the gene.
+There are other known SAM-binding riboswitches such as SAM-I and SAM-II, but these appear to share no similarity in sequence or structure to SAM-III. (from WiKi)<sup></sup>.</font>
 <p><br /></p>

 > Gene association